tommyettinger/textratypist/README.md

 between two colors, or go across a whole rainbow.
 Lots of options; lots of fun.
 Effects are almost the same as in typing-label, so you should consult [its documentation](https://github.com/rafaskb/typing-label/wiki/Examples) for now.

-The one new effect so far is `{JOLT}`, which randomly chooses glyphs over time to get "shocked," shaking them as with the `{SHAKE}` effect briefly and optionally changing their color while shocked.
+There are two new effects so far.
+One is `{JOLT}`, which randomly chooses glyphs over time to get "shocked," shaking them as with the `{SHAKE}` effect briefly and optionally changing their color while shocked.
 It takes distance (often 1), intensity (often 1), duration (often "inf" to make it last forever), likelihood (a low float between 0 and 1, with higher values making more glyphs get shocked), base color and jolting color.
+The other new effect is `{SPIRAL}`, which is like the `{SLIDE}` effect but has glyphs start some distance outside of their starting position, and move in a circle as they go inward to reach their final place.
+It takes an initial distance (often 1, in multiples of the current line height), an intensity/speed (higher than 1 is faster than normal, less than 1 is slower than normal), and a rotation count (in the number of turns to make; this can be any float, and while positive values rotate counter-clockwise, negative ones rotate clockwise).

 I'll probably clone the typing-label wiki at some point and update the relevant parts for the way this library works, but I haven't done this yet.